ninjablocks/client/README.mqtt.md

 # Known Issues

-* Graph data is getting munged in the dashboard when the device is online.
 * Revoking tokens doesn't work yet.
 * Needs to be tested with a range of devices.
 * No authentication of the MQTT connections at the moment.